Connie Porter: Early life

 Porter spent her childhood and youth growing up in Lackawanna, New York, a small city just outside Buffalo in the Baker Housing project with her family.
 Her parents, who survived the Great Depression, raised a family of ten, the children spread 23 years apart, and lived on a meager fixed income, experiencing hard times.
-Porter describes herself as an anxious and quiet child who liked to read, enjoying the works of Lois Lenski and Beverely Cleary.
+Porter describes herself as an anxious and quiet child who liked to read, enjoying the works of Lois Lenski and Beverly Cleary.

 As she became a teenager, Porter became more interested in works by black writers and about black characters.
 At age 14, she started writing.
 When she first told her mother she wanted to be a writer, Porter's mother dismissed her: "My mother didn't pay me any attention.
 She was cooking".
 However, Porter's parent's gave her a type writer as a Christmas gift when she was in 10th grade and she started to write poetry.
 "Inspired by her readings of Nikki Giovanni, she first wrote poetry that was angry and admittedly awful, but that was important to her growing cultural awareness".
 She graduated high school at Buffalo City Honors School, and then moved on to earn her bachelor's degree from State University of New York at Albany (1981) and a Masters of Fine Arts at Louisiana State University (LSU) (1987).
 She has also taught creative writing at Emerson College, Southern Illinois University—Carbondale, and Milton Academy in Massachusetts where she started writing her first novel.